adamniedzielski/adamniedzielski.github.io/source/_posts/2014-11-22-my-take-on-services-in-rails.markdown

 #### Update 27.12.2014

 Following suggestions in the comments, I've prepared a dummy app to demonstrate usage of service objects.
 I hope it's at least a bit more concrete than the examples above.
 Here is the link: https://github.com/adamniedzielski/service-objects-example

+#### Update 06.05.2019

+Four and half years after writing this blog post and the Rails community still does not have a standard way of writing service objects :) You can read what my fellow programmer Paweł thinks about [service objects in Rails](https://pawelurbanek.com/2018/02/12/ruby-on-rails-service-objects-and-testing-in-isolation/).